-UPDATE – Now running on Armada 370 ARMv7 and Freescale QorIQ PowerPC CPUs, as used in some x13 series Synology models!
+UPDATE – Now running on Armada 370/XP (ARMv7) and Intel Atom Evansport CPUs, as used in some x14 series Synology models!

 There is a lot of good Java software, but it’s difficult to get Java running on a NAS.
 I decided to do something about that, mainly to pave the way for a Serviio package that didn’t require a huge guide to install.
 To stay legal, I followed how QNAP packaged Java for their NAS products.
 The Java binaries cannot be redistributed so this package looks for the downloaded .tar.gz archive in the public shared folder on the NAS.
 The end user is required to register with Oracle to get the file, as you can see from the description below.
 I also added locale support to the underlying Linux since Java requires this for UTF-8 support when reading from the filesystem.

-Only Marvell Kirkwood, Marvell Armada 370, Intel, and Freescale QorIQ PowerPC CPUs are supported, so please check which CPU your NAS has.
+Only Marvell Kirkwood, Marvell Armada 370/XP, Intel, and Freescale QorIQ PowerPC CPUs are supported, so please check which CPU your NAS has.
 Java 7 for Intel Atom CPU does not currently work on Synology, so Intel users are limited to Java 6.
 I don’t have an Intel syno so it’s not something I can investigate I’m afraid.
 Though Oracle have published a JRE for PowerPC, it does not work on the older PowerQUICC PowerPC synos owing to their DSM version of glibc not being recent enough (2.3.4, but Oracle’s Java needs 2.4).
-It is possible to use a complicated workaround involving a chroot to a minimal Debian system, but it’s a manual process that can’t really be automated by a package.
+It is possible to run CrashPlan on those, but it requires chroot-ing to a Debian install which can get complicated.
+Christophe from chreggy.fr has recently released packages to automate this.

 - If you have a multi-bay NAS, use the Shared Folder control panel to create a shared folder called public (it must be all lower case).
 On single bay models this is created by default.
 Assign it with Read/Write privileges for everyone.